Log-optimal portfolio and num\'eraire portfolio for market models stopped at a random time: Some useful martingale integrability properties

 Thus, we derive

-where both processes $V$ and $H^{(0)}(N,\mathbb H)$ are nondecreasing. \\ Suppose that $-\ln(Z)$ is a uniformly integrable submartingale, and let $(\tau_n)_n$ be a sequence of stopping times that increases to infinity and $N^{\tau_n}$ is a martingale.
+where both processes $V$ and $H^{(0)}(N,P)$ are nondecreasing. \\ Suppose that $-\ln(Z)$ is a uniformly integrable submartingale, and let $(\tau_n)_n$ be a sequence of stopping times that increases to infinity and $N^{\tau_n}$ is a martingale.
 Then on the one hand, by stopping (\ref{Ito}) with $\tau_n$, and taking expectation afterwards we get

 On the other hand, since $\{ -\ln(Z_{\tau_n\wedge T}),\ n\geq 0\}$ is uniformly integrable and the RHS term of the above equality is increasing, by letting $n$ goes to infinity in this equality, (\ref{Conditions}) follows immediately.
 Now suppose that (\ref{Conditions}) holds.
-As a consequence $E[H^{(0)}_{ T}(N,\mathbb H) ]<+\infty$, and by combining this with Lemma \ref{H0toH1martingales} and (\ref{Ito}), we deduce that $-\ln(Z)$ is a uniformly integrable submartingale.\\ {\bf Part 2.} Here we prove assertion (b).
-From the proof of assertion (a), it is clear that there exists a sequence of local martingale $N^{(i)}$ and a sequence of nondecreasing and predictable processes $V^{(i)}$ such that for all $i=1,...,n$,
+As a consequence $E[H^{(0)}_{ T}(N,P) ]<+\infty$, and by combining this with Lemma \ref{H0toH1martingales} and (\ref{Ito}), we deduce that $-\ln(Z)$ is a uniformly integrable submartingale.\\ {\bf Part 2.} Here we prove assertion (b).
+A direct application of assertion (a) to each $Z^{(i)}$ ($i=1,..., n$), we obtain the existence of $N^{(i)}\in {\cal M}_{loc}(\mathbb H)$ and nondecreasing and predictable $V^{(i)}$ such that

 Furthermore, we derive